 When the ingrown hair causes severe skin damage or cyst formation or is too stubborn to move out of the skin, you should visit an experienced dermatologist for better treatment.
 They will remove the ingrown hair through surgery.

-Ans: Yes, ingrown facial hair irritates the skin brutally.
-When the ingrown beard hair left ignored and untreated, they cause skin redness, pimples, and inflammation and cyst formation.
+Yes, ingrown facial hair irritates the skin brutally.
+When the ingrown beard hair is left ignored and untreated, they cause skin redness, pimples, inflammation and cyst formation.

-Ans: Yes, there are plenty of natural remedies for ingrown hair.
-Some of the most effective are as follows;
+Yes, there are plenty of natural remedies for ingrown hair.
+Some of the most effective are as follows:

 - Apply tea tree oil as it is the best natural ingredient that exfoliates your skin deeply.
 It acts like a skin antiseptic that has no harm but benefits.